yashmane0/Retail-Analysis-/README.md

 ```

 **Methods used:**
-- Limiting clause - TOP (used to limit the number of rows returned by a query)
+- Limiting clause - LIMIT (used to limit the number of rows returned by a query)
 - Functions - COUNT (aggregate) (used to count the number of rows)
 - Grouping clause - GROUP BY (used to group rows that have the same values into summary rows)
 - Sorting clause - ORDER BY (used to sort the result set of a query based on one or more columns)